Wyndham City Stadium: Ironbark Fields

-Ironbark Fields (previously the Wyndham Regional Football Facility) is a rectangular football facility in Tarneit in Melbourne's west.
+Ironbark Fields (formerly known as the Wyndham Regional Football Facility) is a rectangular soccer facility in Tarneit in Melbourne's west.
 The facility, located adjacent to the proposed Wyndham City Stadium, has a spectator capacity of up to 5,000.

-The Wyndham Regional Football Facility primarily serves as the training base for A-League club Western United.
+The facility primarily serves as the training base for A-League club Western United.
 The club also plays home games at this venue until its new stadium opens, also hosting Women's, NPL and academy teams.
 The facility was being jointly funded and developed by Wyndham City Council and the Western Melbourne Group with shared community facilities.

-The Wyndham Regional Football Facility features three training pitches (two turf and one synthetic), a main training pitch with professional-grade surface with capacity for 5,000 spectators, including a grandstand, a pavilion with training and gym facilities, function and media spaces, change rooms, staff facilities, kiosks, public toilets and first aid room.
+The facility features three training pitches (two turf and one synthetic), a main training pitch with professional-grade surface with capacity for 5,000 spectators, including a grandstand, a pavilion with training and gym facilities, function and media spaces, change rooms, staff facilities, kiosks, public toilets and first aid room.

 Western United started playing home games at their training base since the end of the 2023–24 A-League season, and will move to the completed main stadium two years later.
-The Club assured fans that they were "working tirelessly" behind the scenes to enable as many home matches as possible to be played at the Regional Football Facility (RFF) during the season.
+The Club assured fans that they were "working tirelessly" behind the scenes to enable as many home matches as possible to be played at Wyndham during the season.

-In December 2023, the Wyndham City Council launched a poll to determine an official name for the Regional Football Facility.
+In December 2023, the Wyndham City Council launched a poll to determine an official name for the facility.
 The options presented were Davis Park or Ironbark Fields.
 The final name was officially adopted in May 2024.

-On 13 February 2024, it was announced that the Wyndham Regional Football Facility would host the A-League Women match between Western United and Newcastle Jets on 17 March 2024, with Victoria Premier League 1 and A-League Men matches to follow.
+On 13 February 2024, it was announced that the facility would host the A-League Women match between Western United and Newcastle Jets on 17 March 2024, with Victoria Premier League 1 and A-League Men matches to follow.

-The Wyndham Regional Football Facility hosted its inaugural professional football match on 17 March 2024, when Western United hosted the Newcastle Jets in an A-League Women fixture.
+The facility hosted its inaugural professional soccer match on 17 March 2024, when Western United hosted the Newcastle Jets in an A-League Women fixture.
 In front of a crowd of 2,040, the Newcastle Jets won 3-1, with Libby Copus-Brown scoring the first professional goal at the ground in the match's 4th minute, while Aimee Medwin scored Western United's first goal at the ground in the match's 20th minute.